xst0rmy/P-Set2-Creating-a-Windows-Service/README.md

 #### N.B.; There is a space between "binPath=" and the file path.
 Don't miss it!

-> **We got a "createService RESPONSE" response as shown in the image above.**
+> **We got a "createService SUCCESS" response as shown in the image above.**

 > **I headed over to services application by searching for "services" and clicking on it from the result.
-I scrolled down to look for the service i just created.**
+I scrolled down to look for the service I just created.**

 ![](https://github.com/xst0rmy/P-Set2-Creating-a-Windows-Service/blob/main/Images/ws12.png)